survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 WDS provides an interface that makes it possible to patch code on the fly, however for this to work effectively, you have to implement this interface for the client-side code.
 It's trivial for something like CSS because it's stateless, but the problem is harder with JavaScript frameworks and libraries.

-Often careful design is needed to allow this, but when the feature works, it's beautiful.
-The feature is explored in a later chapter.
-Now the goal is to get automatic refresh to work.
+T> Often careful design is needed to allow this, but when the feature works, it's beautiful.
+The feature is explored the *Configuring Hot Module Replacement* appendix.

 ## Emitting Files from WDS